gerekper/ganjaking/wp-content/plugins/recaptcha-for-woocommerce/readme.txt

 = 2.5 =

-* Added support for custom login form that built using "wp_login_form" function
+* Added support for custom login form that built using “wp_login_form” function

 = 2.4 =